skillsit-hu/ws2026-s17-hu-r2/module-a.md

 # Module A - Backend

-In this module, you will create multiple **API endpoints** accessible at the base URL: `https://competitor-YYYY-module-a.sudsy.hu/api/v1` where `YYYY` represents your assigned four-digit PIN.
+In this module, you will create multiple **API endpoints** accessible at the base URL: `https://module-a-Y.sudsy.com/api/v1` where `Y` is your workstation number.
 The backend will serve data to both:

 - The **admin application** used by employees.
 - The public-facing **web application** showcasing Sudsy’s services and locations.